liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-over.md

 -  But in other directions, even from this point, I could not see `over` or beyond the woods which surrounded me —— walden

 - " The bearded Indian frowned over intricate calculations on the back of an envelope — a horoscope, the cost of living?
 When Wilson looked down into the street again the officers had fought their way free, and the schoolboys had swarmed again round a single able-seaman; they led him triumphantly away towards the brothel near the police station, as though to the nursery —— the heart of the matter

+- " "Going home soon?"
+Harris stared over the tin roofs towards the harbour —— the heart of the matter

+- " He lowered his voice and said with venom over his lemon squash, "I hate the place —— the heart of the matter